Mary Kasch Scholarship

 The Mary Kasch Hand Therapy Certification Scholarship provides opportunities for professional development by providing financial support to an OT/PT interested in pursuing certification in hand therapy.

 The scholarship amount will be a total value equivalent to $1,500.
 The award candidate must meet HTCC's general examination eligibility requirements or be eligible to meet the certidication requirements by the time the exam registration is due.
-The candidate must be planning on sitting for the November 2019 or May 2020 examination.
+The candidate for the next application window must be planning on sitting for the November 2020 or May 2021 examination.

 Breakdown of Funding